proxmox/proxmox-backup/docs/tape-backup.rst

    - Always create a new media set.

-     With this setting each backup job creates a new media set.
-This is less space efficient, because the last media from the last set may not be fully written, leaving the remaining space unused.
+     With this setting, each backup job creates a new media set.
+This is less space efficient, because the media from the last set may not be fully written, leaving the remaining space unused.

      The advantage is that this procudes media sets of minimal size.
-Small set are easier to handle, you can move sets to an off-site vault, and restore is much faster.
+Small sets are easier to handle, can be moved more conveniently to an off-site vault, and can be restored much faster.

      ..
 NOTE:: Retention period starts with the creation time of the media set.